-Course Objectives: explain basic concepts of fluid flow • Describe the devices for measurement of fluid flow • Discuss the application of fluid mechanics to bioprocess industries • Explain principles of mechanical operations Discuss construction and working of equipment for mechanical operations Unit- I 8 hrs Units an pressure viscosit nd dimensions, types of fluids, hydrostatic pressure, pressure distribution in stati measuring devices, introduction to fluids in motion, concept of stream lines, strea y, rheological properties of fluids. c fluids m tubes Learni ng Outcomes: At the end of this unit, the student will be able to
+- explain basic concepts of fluid flow - Describe the devices for measurement of fluid flow - Discuss the application of fluid mechanics to bioprocess industries - Explain principles of mechanical operations - Discuss construction and working of equipment for mechanical operations.

+Units and dimensions, types of fluids, hydrostatic pressure, pressure distribution in static fluids, pressure measuring devices, introduction to fluids in motion, concept of stream lines, stream tubes, viscosity, rheological properties of fluids.